 Public Land for Public Good at E. 12th Parcel, Compassionate Homeless Solutions, Lake Merritt

-Launched Oakland's first Compassionate Tiny Home Village on the city-owned parcel of public land at E. 12th and 2nd.
+Launched Oakland's first Compassionate Tiny Home Village, Lakeview Village, on the city-owned parcel of public land at E. 12th and 2nd.
 Ave at Lake Merritt to transition up to 65 unhoused residents into dignified, supportive housing with wrap-around trauma-informed and harm reduction services.

 Secured funding in the FY 2019-21 city budget to launch feasibility study for a Business Improvement District for Eastlake + Little Saigon.

 Secured funding to resurface the Tot Lot play surface at Bella Vista Park.

 Coordinated with community + skate organizations, neighborhood advocates and city partners to bring safe upgrades to the skate ramps and ledges at Bella Vista Park.

 Coordinated plans for Athol Tennis Courts' resurfacing while successfully and humanely transitioning its unhoused residents into upgraded, dignified living conditions that fit their unique circumstances such as accommodating pets, privacy, safety, medical/behavioral health care, and proximity to neighborhood resources and support networks.

 Added speed bumps to the Lakeshore cul-de-sac to prevent speeding and sideshows.

 Supported safe, inclusive, sustainable use of Lake Merritt to meet the needs of vendors, neighbors, and park users by establishing Lake operations (porta-potties, hand-washing stations, street closures, traffic/parking enforcement, additional trash containers and clean up) and a pilot Lake Merritt / Parks Ambassadors program.